borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- There are also [decentralized ones](https://koinly.io/blog/top-no-kyc-crypto-exchanges/){:target="_blank"} and in person marketplaces like:<br>
 *Bisq, KuCoin, LocalBicoins, LocalCryptos*

--- As for Bitcoin price prediction there are some interesting graphs:<br>
+-- Concerning Bitcoin price prediction there are some interesting graphs, according to which we are currently in a good period to buy in.<br>
-(according to which we are currently in a good period to buy in)<br>
+(dod't forget that every assumption about future is a probability bet)<br>
 -[Logarithmic price chart](https://www.tradingview.com/chart/BTCUSD/4dR4jhXx-How-I-see-Bitcoin/){:target="_blank"}:<br>
 ![price-chart](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/log-chart.jpg)
 -[Rainbow chart](https://www.blockchaincenter.net/en/bitcoin-rainbow-chart/){:target="_blank"}:<br>